xxyzz/WordDumb/docs/usage.rst

    - WordDumb adds random ASIN metadata to Kindle books if the book don't have this data.

    - Non-English Kindle book's language metadata will be changed to English when creating Word Wise file.

+   - English and Chinese Kindle Word Wise definitions require a database file downloaded from Amazon, use Wiktionary definitions if your device can't download this file.